smallStall/tomato_timer/README.md

-This is unofficial timer for Pomodoro(R) Technique.
+This is the timer for Pomodoro Technique.